 - The child must make at least three separate attempts at asking at least two different kids to attend Awana with them (including special events like the Grand Prix Derby), or a teen or adult to attend the evening programs at CBC.
 They may also invite people to attend Christmas Eve, Easter or another church service (again a total of 6 invites).
 You may coach them, but the child must do the asking him/herself.

 - If there is no one in the local area to invite, the child may contact those he/she does know (e.g., friends and/or relatives out of town) to tell them about AWANA and invite them to look for a club in their local area (at least 3 separate attempts to ask 2 people).

 - As an alternative, a child may sign up to go on visitation with church staff or a Sunday School teacher and their parent either on a Tuesday night GROW visit (7-9 pm) or a Saturday, by special arrangement.

 AWANA also intends to help your child(ren) learn to serve God, by serving others.
 Clubbers will be given an opportunity to donate money, as well as AWANA Shares they earn, to pay support AWANA Global Outreach ($10 pays for a child to attend AWANA for a year) and any other Christian ministries highlighted in our Store.
 Clubbers are also encouraged to bring in new or gently used toys to donate to the AWANA Store during the year.

 Photos and Video

-As a matter of course, we take pictures of children, teens and adults participating in AWANA, some of which are posted to our internal community sites, including the CapitalKids Facebook page.
-If you have any concern, please speak to the Mike Eicher or Norah Harmon immediately.
+As a matter of course, we take pictures of children, teens, and adults participating in AWANA, some of which are posted to our internal community sites, including the CapitalKids Facebook page.
+If you have any concerns, please speak to Mike Eicher or Norah Harmon immediately.